 The reason the gospel of Jesus is precious is that it offers joyful rescue from furious judgment.
 The Bible speaks of the “fury of the wrath of God the Almighty” (Revelation 19:15).
 And the Bible exults that “Jesus delivers us from the wrath to come” (1 Thessalonians 1:10).

-It is God the Father himself who sent Jesus to rescue us from his own wrath: “God shows his love for us in that while we were still sinners, Christ died for us. . . .
-Therefore we shall be saved by him from the wrath of God” (Romans 5:8–9).
+It is God the Father himself who sent Jesus to rescue us from his own wrath: “God shows his love for us in that while we were still sinners, Christ died for us.
+Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God” (Romans 5:8–9).

 How the Scriptures Speak of God’s Judgment